brookshelley/brookshelley.github.com/_drafts/2019-11-28-2019-iPhone-homescreen.md

 ## Some Things Change

 **Fantastical**—Last year I said "This is definitely the app I am most interested in replacing."
 I replaced it with **iOS Calendar** not too long after writing this post because of the cleaner look, date view icon, and a better visualization of my next meeting on my phone and watch.
+I also really hate how Fantastical uses space on the iPad.
 I still hope that someday Apple opens up the ability to change icons based on events or time, but until they do, I'll have a hard time moving away from the default calendar.

 **Bear**—I moved completely off of Bear in favor of **iAWriter**, largely due to [Working Copy](https://workingcopy.app), which is an excellent Git client for iOS devices, and means I can use iAWriter's file function to open up posts like this one that live in my personal blog's Drafts folder.